dlove-1195/Legend-of-Zelda-2D/README.md

 #### Item controls
 - The keys "u" and "i" cycle between which item is currently being shown, the items that can be shown includes clock, heart, and blue diamond.
+- The number key 1 causes Link drop a bomb, and number key 2 causes Link to use his wooden sord.
 - Items do not interact with any other objects for now

 #### Enemy/NPC (other character) controls